opentok/opentok-ios-sdk-samples/README.md

 you will be able to get started with writing your own extensions to the default capture implementations provided herein.

-1.	**Hello World** - This basic application demonstrates a short path to getting started with the OpenTok iOS SDK.
+1.	**Basic-Video-Chat** - This basic application demonstrates a short path to getting started with the OpenTok iOS SDK.

 2.	**Custom-Video-Driver** - This project provides classes that implement